Galt, Ontario: History

 Not long after Galt had become part of Cambridge, in May 1974, flooding on the Grand River filled city streets with water to a depth of about four feet.
 In some areas of the downtown core, the depth was 17.4 feet, smashing windows and carrying goods along the streets.
 Approximately 75 businesses were affected, with virtually none covered by relevant insurance.
 The flood caused an estimated $5 million in damage.

 The Dickson Hill Heritage Conservation District, also known as Old West Galt, is an affluent neighbourhood full of stately homes from the late 19th and early 20th centuries, found on the western side of the Grand River in West Galt.

 Government

 The local government is the Cambridge City Council consisting of a mayor and eight councillors, each representing a ward.
-The mayor is Katheryn McGarry (2018-2022 term) and formerly (2014-2018 term) was Doug Craig.

 Cambridge is also represented on the higher-tier Waterloo Regional Council which consists of the Regional Chair, the Mayors of the seven cities and townships, and eight additional Councilors - four from Kitchener and two each from Cambridge and Waterloo.
 Ken Seiling has held the position of Regional Chair since 1985.

 Cambridge is represented in Ottawa by Bryan May (Liberal), the federal member of Parliament who defeated the previous incumbent MP (Gary Goodyear, Conservative – 2004 to 2015) in the October 2015 election.

-The MPP for Cambridge is Belinda Karahalios of the New Blue Party of Ontario, who was first elected to this position in 2018.
+The MPP for Cambridge is Brian Riddell of the Progressive Conservative Party of Ontario, who was first elected to this position in 2022.